Mjrovai/WALC_2022-Applied_AI/README.md

 <hr>

-WALC 2022 Track 7 is part of the [TinyML4D](https://tinyml.seas.harvard.edu/), an initiative to make Embedded Machine Learning (TinyML) education available to everyone globally, enabling innovative solutions for the unique challenges faced by Developing Countries.
+WALC 2022 Track 7 is part of the [TinyML4D](https://tinyml.seas.harvard.edu/), an initiative to make Embedded Machine Learning (TinyML) education available to everyone, explicitly enabling innovative solutions for the unique challenges faced by Developing Countries.